Tickets for our 2023 festival are now on sale!

 Sophie will talk about her career as a renowned poet, award-winning writer of scary psychological thrillers, reincarnation of Agatha Christie - her Hercule Poirot mysteries are best sellers - and now her self development writing with HOW TO HOLD A GRUDGE: FROM RESENTMENT TO CONTENTMENT- THE POWER OF GRUDGES TO TRANSFORM YOUR LIFE.

-Charles Muglestone
+Charles Mugglestone

 Edward Fitzgerald was born in Woodbridge and educated in Bury St Edmunds.
 His 1859 translation of the Rubaiyat of Omar Khayyam was called 'One of Suffolk's greatest gifts to the world' by Alfred, Lord Tennyson.
 Charles Mugleston brang both poem and translator to life in this special event.